Ghanaian Content Strategist Shares Legit Ways Workers Can Access Car Loans Locally

 In a video making rounds on TikTok, Florence spoke directly to people who dream of owning a car but may not have the full money up front.

-Her post appeared to target salaried workers, business owners, and people looking for verified ways to enter car ownership without falling victim to fraud.
+Her post targeted salaried workers, business owners, and people looking for verified ways to enter car ownership without falling victim to fraud.

-What made her video stand out was not just the names she mentioned, but the strong warning she gave alongside it.
+What has made her video stand out is not just the institutions she mentioned, but the strong warning she gave alongside it.

 Florence urged viewers to take their time and do proper checks before paying money to anybody.